-It is the student's right: It is the student's responsibility: To attend school in the district in which one's parent or legal guardian resides.
-To attend school daily, regularly and on time, perform assignments, and strive to do the highest quality work possible and be granted the opportunity to receive a good education.
-To expect that school will be a safe, orderly and purposeful place for all students to gain an education and to be treated fairly.
-To be aware of all rules and expectations regulating student's behavior and conduct oneself in accordance with these guidelines.
-Contribute to maintaining a safe and orderly environment.
-To work to develop mechanisms to control anger.
-To accept responsibility for their actions.
-To be respected as an individual.
-To respect one another and others' property, and to treat others in the manner that one would want to be treated.
-To use language that is appropriate in demonstrating respect for self and others.
-To react to direction given by teachers, administrators and other school personnel in a respectful, positive manner.
-To express one's opinions verbally or in writing.
-To present their version of the relevant events to school personnel authorized to impose a disciplinary penalty, in disciplinary situations.
-To express opinions and ideas in a respectful manner so as not to offend, slander, or restrict, the rights and privileges of others.
-To dress in such a way as to express one's personality.
-To dress appropriately in accordance with the dress code, so as not to endanger physical health, safety, limit participation in school activities or be unduly distracting.
-To be afforded equal and appropriate educational opportunities.
-To be aware of available educational programs in order to use and develop one's capabilities to their maximum.
-To ask questions when they do not understand.
-To take part in all school activities on an equal basis regardless of race, color creed, religion, religious practice, sex, sexual orientation, gender, national origin, ethnic group, political affiliation, age, marital status, or disability.
-To work to the best of one's ability in all academic and extracurricular activities, as well as being fair and supportive of others.
-To have access to relevant and objective information concerning drug and alcohol abuse, as well as access to individuals or agencies capable of providing direct assistance to students with serious personal problems.
-To be aware of the information and services available and to seek assistance in dealing with personal problems, when appropriate.
-To conduct themselves as representatives of the district when participating in or attending school sponsored extracurricular events and to hold themselves to the highest standards of conduct, demeanor, and sportsmanship.
-To be protected from intimidation, harassment, or discrimination based on actual or perceived race, color, weight, national origin, ethnic group, religion, or religious practice, sex, gender/gender identity, sexual orientation, or disability, by employees or students on school property or at a school- sponsored event, function or activity.
-To respect one another and treat others fairly in accordance with the District Code of Conduct and the provisions of the Dignity Act.
-To conduct themselves in a manner that fosters an environment that is free from intimidation, harassment, or discrimination.
-To report and encourage others, to report any incidents of intimidation, harassment or discrimination.
+It is the student's right: It is the student's respo onsibility: To attend school in the district in which one's parent or legal guardian resides. assignments, and strive , regularly and on time, perform e to do the highest quality work possible ortunity to receive a good education.
+To expect that school will be a safe, orderly and purposeful place for all students to gain an education and to be treated fairly. behavior and conduct of guidelines.
+Contribute s and expectations regulating student's oneself in accordance with these to maintaining a safe and orderly to develop mechanisms to control anger. y for their actions.
+To be respected as an individual. others in the manner the language that is appro- demonstrating respect for self and others.
+To react to hers, administrators and other school To express one's opinions verbally or in writing.
+To present their version of the relevant events to school personnel authorized to impose a disciplinary penalty, in disciplinary situations. nd ideas in a respectful manner so as not to rict, the rights and privileges of others.
+To dress in such a way as to express one's personality. in accordance with the dress code, so as al health, safety, limit participation in unduly distracting.
+To be afforded equal and appropriate educational opportunities. le educational programs in order to use and ties to their maximum.
+To ask questions erstand.
+To take part in all school activities on an equal basis regardless of race, color creed, religion, religious practice, sex, sexual orientation, gender, national origin, ethnic group, political affiliation, age, marital status, or disability. one's ability in all academic and es, as well as being fair and supportive of To have access to relevant and objective information concerning drug and alcohol abuse, as well as access to individuals or agencies capable of providing direct assistance to students with serious personal problems. assistance in dealing w To conduct themselves participating in or atter ormation and services available and to seek with personal problems, when appropriate.
+Is as representatives of the district when adding school sponsored extracurricular nselves to the highest standards of d sportsmanship.
+To be protected from intimidation, harassment, or discrimination based on actual or perceived race, color, weight, national origin, ethnic group, religion, or religious practice, sex, gender/gender identity, sexual orientation, or disability, by employees or students on school property or at a school- sponsored event, function or activity. with the District Code Dignity Act.
+To condu- an environment that is discrimination.
+To repo and treat others fairly in accordance of Conduct and the provisions of the ct themselves in a manner that fosters free from intimidation, harassment, or ort and encourage others, to report any on, harassment or discrimination.